Breast Cancer

 • Liver inflammation and elevated cholesterol can also occur.

 Hormone therapies are very effective in inhibiting the role of estrogen receptors in breast cancer.
-However, 20% of patients have resistance to endocrine therapy or resistant to it over time.
-The addition of these drugs can enhance hormone therapies also, but with increased side effects.
+However, 20% of patients have resistance to endocrine therapy or become resistant to it over time.
+The addition of these drugs below can enhance hormone therapies but can result in additional side effects.

-Adjuvant CDK 4/6 or Cyclin-Dependent Kinase Inhibitors in HR+ disease:
+Adjuvant CDK 4/6 or Cyclin-Dependent Kinase Inhibitors in ER+ disease:

-Ibrance (Palocicib), Verzenio (Abemacicib) Kisquali (Ribcicib), are kinase inhibitors, kinase inhibitors can often be recognized with their (ib) suffix.
+Ibrance (Palocicib), Verzenio (Abemaciclib) Kisqali (Ribcicib), are kinase inhibitors, kinase inhibitors can often be recognized with their (ib) suffix.

-CDK or inhibitors target the communication within the cell’s messaging system.
+Cyclin Dependent Kinase Inhibitors target the communication within the cell’s internal messaging system.
 These communications determine what would be considered the requests and jobs needed to be done within a cell.
 These drugs specifically interrupt the signals of communication that stimulate cancer growth.
 These drugs can also be given with an AI drug or the SERD drug, Faslodex.

-It is used for patients who have large lesions, multiple nodes and are at a higher risk of recurrence.
+It is used for patients who have large lesions, multiple positive lymph nodes and are therefore at a higher risk of recurrence.

 Side effects of Ibrance can include: